justincampbell/talks/make-up-your-own-hello-world.md

 ![fit](http://www.absolutelinux.org/installing/images/lilo_sel_linux_partition.png)

 ^
-I would download an installation ISO, install it, and then... that was about it.
+I would download an ISO, install it, and then get bored and forget about it.
 I never had a use for Linux at the time, and I never had a goal of what I wanted to learn.
 I just compulsively installed it on a whim

 ---

-#[fit] You *need* a project

-^
-You need a project

----

 #[fit] I *need* a project

 ^
-Or at least, I realized I need a project
+I realized that I needed a project
 This may seems obvious to some people but it was a big deal for me:
-I needed a project.
-Or, more abstractly, I needed a goal.
+I needed a goal.
 What was I trying to accomplish?
-I thought about what came to mind when I thought of programming.
+So I thought about what came to mind when I thought of programming.

 ---